How to Treat Brown Patch Fungus

 How does brown patch lawn fungus spread?

 If our technician indicated that Brown Patch Fungus is present in your lawn, there are some things you should know.
 Brown Patch Fungus may invade the lawn by just about any mechanical method; wind blowing the spores or simply walking over a diseased portion of turf.
 Once Brown Patch Fungus has become established in an area, it can remain dormant in the soil for years until temperature, humidity, and most importantly, cultural conditions are most favorable.
-In Central Florida, the fungus can be found year round, but severe outbreaks occur during fall and early winter when daytime temperatures range between 75 —85 degrees, night temperatures fall below 68, and the presence of free moisture on the foliage is prolonged.
-Shaded lawns that hold excessive moisture are most susceptible, but it may be found in full sun areas as well.
+In Central Florida, the fungus can be found year-round, but severe outbreaks occur during fall and early winter when daytime temperatures range between 75 —85 degrees, night temperatures fall below 68, and the presence of free moisture on the foliage is prolonged.
+Shaded lawns that hold excessive moisture are most susceptible, but they may be found in full sun areas as well.

 Ready for your INSTANT quote?